weiping-playnext/Zenject/Documentation/MemoryPools.md

 - We've installed `PoolableManager` in our subcontainer
 - In EnemyFacade, we have to call the `TriggerOnSpawned` and `TriggerOnDespawned` methods on PoolableManager to trigger the `OnSpawned` and `OnDespawned` methods for the rest of the subcontainer classes

 Note also that the order that the `IPoolable` classes are triggered will use the same execution order that is set with the `BindExecutionOrder` method, just like the other standard interfaces.
-Also note that the OnDespawned methods are called in the reverse order compared to OnSpawned.
+Also note that the `OnDespawned` methods are called in the reverse order compared to `OnSpawned`.

 ### <a id="instantiating-directory"></a>Instantiating Memory Pools Directly